Leaves of Absence

 Re-Enrollment after Withdrawal

 Students who have withdrawn from CMC or who have been away for more than 2 years must apply to re-enroll at the College.
 Applications for re-enrollment should be submitted to the Registrar prior to March 15th for the fall semester and prior to October 15th for the spring semester.
 Students seeking to return after a Medical Withdrawal must present documentation to the Dean of Students as described in the Medical Leave of Absence section of this policy.

-The Registrar will determine whether any terms or conditions required for re-enrollment have been satisfied and refer the request to the Office of Admission for consideration.
-Applications for re-enrollment are typically considered along with applications from transfer students.
+The Registrar processes re-enrollment requests from withdrawn students on a space-available basis in consultation with the Office of Admission, after determining whether any conditions for the student’s re-enrollment have been satisfied.
 Normally, students must wait at least one full semester after withdrawing from the College before they may request re-enrollment.
 CMC may not be able to accommodate requests for re-enrollment in the student’s preferred semester due to space limitations, even if the student seeking re-enrollment left in good academic, financial, and disciplinary standing and/or has otherwise satisfied requirements or conditions for re-enrollment.

 Deposits, Refunds, and Repayments